PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 14:39:03
+Last updated: 2024-04-02 14:41:07
-Random Quote: Not what we have but what we enjoy constitutes our abundance. - Jean Antoine Petit-Senn
+Random Quote: All wisdom does not reside in Delhi. - P. Chidambaram